John-Abbott-College/SN1-Notes/Practice_questions/07_Practice_Loops.md

-   a) Create a python function called `f` which takes `x` as input parameter which returns the formula above
+   ​	a) Write a Python function named `f` that accepts `x` as input

+   parameter and returns the value of f(x) based on the provided formula.

->  Note: We can make exceptions for variables names which apply to a purely math formula which no particular meaning.
+>  Note: We can make exceptions for variable names that are purely mathematical and do not have additional meaning.
->
->

 ​	Let's numerically evaluate the limit where x increases to N which is a large number:
 $$